-The information letter for unsuccessful and reserve list applicants will provide a link to be used by the PIs and/or the HI to introduce a complaint.
-The letter will specify a deadline for the receipt of any such complaints, which will be 30 days from the date of receiving the information letter19.
-A formal notification is considered to have been accessed by the applicant 10 calendar days after sending, if not accessed before in the system.20
+The information letter will provide information on the means of redress and how to introduce the request.
+The letter will specify a deadline for the receipt of any such complaints, which will be 30 calendar days from the date of receiving the information letter21.
+A formal notification is considered